 A one-and-a-half hour Town Hall video offers considerable insights into how the candidates think.
 I enjoyed hearing about their favourite books:

 - Carson – Darrell Johnston: Discipleship on the Edge (“one that I’ve read three times in the last decade”)

 - Cochrane – C.S.
 Lewis: The Lion, The Witch and The Wardrobe (“C.S.
 Lewis comes from Belfast, which is the capital of where I come from”)

 - Segrave-Pride – Bill Bryon: Notes from a Small Island (“a great commentary on my former home of Great Britain”)

 - Shaw – Alice Walker: The Temple of My Familiar; Audra Lord: Sister Outsider; Louis de Bernières: Captain Corelli’s Mandolin

-- Stevens – J.R.R.
+- Stephens – J.R.R.
 Tolkien: The Lord of the Rings (“great story about pilgrimage and searching”)

 They responded to three questions: